andrewabarca/bizible.en/help/channel-tracking-and-setup/offline-channels/campaigns-and-campaign-members.md

 ## Campaign Costs {#campaign-costs}

-Learn all about Campaign Costs [in this article](http://docs.marketo.com/x/QAEgAQ).
+Learn all about Campaign Costs [in this article](/help/marketing-spend/spend-management/crm-campaign-costs.md).

 ## Campaign Member Removal {#campaign-member-removal}

 The way that Bizible keeps up with any deleted records in Salesforce, whether they’re deleted Leads or Accounts or Opportunities is to see those records in the API and track that an entry is marked as “IsDeleted.”
 Unfortunately with Campaign Members, Salesforce introduced a different way of deleting these Campaign Members from a Campaign and they’re actually just marked as “removed” as opposed to “deleted” so the issue is that touchpoints were still living in Salesforce that were related to deleted Campaign Members.

-To get around this issue, Bizible created a Bizible History object and a trigger to track whenever Campaign Members are removed and then delete the corresponding touchpoint. **You will need Bizible Marketing Analytics package V6.15 or higher **to use this feature.
+To get around this issue, Bizible created a Bizible History object and a trigger to track whenever Campaign Members are removed and then delete the corresponding touchpoint. **You will need Bizible Marketing Analytics package V6.15 or higher** to use this feature.

 >[!CAUTION]
 >
 >Keep in mind that this trigger does not track any campaign members that were removed in the past, so this only works moving forward.
-If you need to remove a large number of past campaign members' touchpoints, contact [`[email protected]`](http://docs.marketo.com/cdn-cgi/l/email-protection#62111712120d101622000b180b000e074c010d0f).
+If you need to remove a large number of past campaign members' touchpoints, contact support@bizible.com.

->[!NOTE]
->
->**Related Articles**
+>[!MORELIKETHIS]
 >
 >[Bizible University: Campaign Object Fields](https://universityonline.marketo.com/courses/bizible-fundamentals-channel-management/#/page/5c63007334d9f0367662b758)
 >
 >[Bizible University: Mapping Offline Channels](https://universityonline.marketo.com/courses/bizible-fundamentals-channel-management/#/page/5c630eca34d9f0367662b77f)